-Search engines within NERSC is not effective enough.
+The search engine within NERSC is not effective enough.

 - Content Improvements

 As a new user to this system, I found it difficult to determine how to get a job up and running on the system.
 The examples in the getting started guide were not sufficient.
-The example about how to run a batch script at http://hpcf.nersc.gov/running_jobs/cray/batch_start.html is a good start, but it is trivially simple.
-On the same page, it would be nice to have an example of how to actually run a piece of fortran or c code -- including how to move your files back to your home directory.
+The example of how to run a batch script at http://hpcf.nersc.gov/running_jobs/cray/batch_start.html is a good start, but it is trivially simple.
+On the same page, it would be nice to have an example of how to actually run a piece of FORTRAN or c code -- including how to move your files back to your home directory.